kontent-ai/integration-example-recombee/README.md

     _Please note, that the element actually stores the types that have been registered in Recombee as its value, so if you use it in multiple places, it might not display the registered content types correctly._

 ## Recombee data structure
-In order to process data from Kontent and save them into Recombee, the functions map your elements from Kontent directly into Recombee under the same name.
+In order to process data from Kontent.ai and save them into Recombee, the functions map your elements from Kontent.ai directly into Recombee under the same name.
 The linked items are saved as a set (array) of codenames.
 Every item will also have **codename**, **type**, **language**, **collection**, and **last_modified** properties on top of the specific elements.
 Knowing the structure of your data will allow you to use the full potential of [Recombee's filtering and boosting features](https://docs.recombee.com/reql.html).
 You can also sync multiple content types with one Recombee database.

-If you need help with your use-case, feel free to contact us on our [Discord](https://bitly.com/kontent-discord), or reach out to [Recombee directly](mailto:business@recombee.com).
+If you need help with your use-case, feel free to contact us on our [Discord](https://discord.gg/SKCxwPtevJ), or reach out to [Recombee directly](mailto:business@recombee.com).

 ![recombee-data](docs/recombee-items.png)